-The client is a clinical-stage biopharmaceutical company, who is based in the UK.
-The company develops novel, targeted biologics – for treatment of cancer and autoimmune diseases.
+The client is a clinical-stage biopharmaceutical company based in the UK.
+The company develops novel, targeted biologics – for the treatment of cancer and autoimmune diseases.

 The study covered the drug substance, drug product, and placebo sample.
-These were all exposed to high temperature for a week, before analyzed by the developed LC-MS method.
+These were all exposed to high temperatures for a week before analyzed by the developed LC-MS method.